Burton v. Florida: Facts of the case

+State Attorney Willie Meggs, who appointed counsel for Tallahassee Memorial Hospital as a special prosecutor to represent the State at the trial court level, justified the intervention by stating: "When it involves an unborn child we become the representative of the child when nobody else will represent it."

 Ruling of the court

 On August 12, 2010, the Florida Circuit Court of Appeals for the First Circuit issued its ruling, written by Nikki Clark, in favor of Burton and against the State.
 The Court rejected the State of Florida's argument that the best interest of the child standard applied.
 The Court ruled that Ms. Burton had fundamental rights to privacy and liberty under the Florida Constitution and that those rights were subject to strict scrutiny review.
 While the Court did not hold that the State could never intervene in a woman's pregnancy it limited such intervention to instances where fetal viability was proven by the state and rejected the argument that viability is set by gestational age of the fetus.
 The Court further held that once the State had proven viability it must then show that the proposed intervention is the least intrusive and least restrictive means possible of protecting the State's interest in the fetus.